Extended Thinking: How Claude Reasons Through Complex Problems#

 Think → Call tool → Read result → Think again → Call another tool → Think → Respond

-On Opus 4.6 with adaptive thinking, interleaved thinking is automatic.
+On Opus 4.6, 4.7, and 4.8 and Sonnet 4.6 with adaptive thinking, interleaved thinking is automatic.
 On earlier models, it requires a beta header.
 In Claude Code, this is handled transparently – you don’t need to configure anything.

 Interleaved thinking is useful for multi-step tasks where each tool result changes what to do next.
 Claude can reconsider its approach after seeing actual file contents or command output rather than committing to a plan upfront.